 Shape and coat truffles

-- Roll into balls.
+- Roll into a round ball.
 You can wear gloves to do this (highly recommend this!!), or lightly coat your hands in cocoa powder, roll the truffles into smooth balls.
 If the mixture is sticky, refrigerate for 15 minutes then roll into smooth balls.

 - Coat the truffles.
 Prepare small bowls of your toppings.
 Roll each truffle into the desired toppings.
 For some toppings, you may need to lightly press the toppings onto the truffles so they adhere.